MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/connect-to-exchange-servers-using-remote-powershell.md

   - Windows Server 2008 R2 SP1<sup>*</sup>

-    <sup>*</sup> For older versions of Windows, you need to install the Microsoft.NET Framework 4.5 or later and then an updated version of the Windows Management Framework: 3.0, 4.0, or 5.1 (only one).
+  <sup>\*</sup> This version of windows has reached end of support, and is now only supported when running in Azure virtual machines.
+To use this of Windows, you need to install the Microsoft .NET Framework 4.5 or later and then an updated version of the Windows Management Framework: 3.0, 4.0, or 5.1 (only one).
 For more information, see [Installing the .NET Framework](https://go.microsoft.com/fwlink/p/?LinkId=257868), [Windows Management Framework 3.0](https://go.microsoft.com/fwlink/p/?LinkId=272757), [Windows Management Framework 4.0](https://go.microsoft.com/fwlink/p/?LinkId=391344), and [Windows Management Framework 5.1](https://aka.ms/wmf5download).

 - Windows PowerShell needs to be configured to run scripts, and by default, it isn't.
 You'll get the following error when you try to connect: